briancaffey/briancaffey.github.io/content/2017/11/20/using-tensorflow-and-tensor-board-with-docker.html.md

 ---
 layout: post
 title: Using Tensorflow and Tensorboard with Docker
 date: 2017-11-20
 comments: true
 image: /static/tf.png
+tags:
+  - tensorflow
+  - docker
 ---

 In my last article we set up Tensorflow with Docker.
 Next I want to try to get Tensorboard running.

 When we opened the Jupyter notebook, our command included port mapping.
 Here is that command:

 ```terminal
 $ sudo nvidia-docker run -it -p 8888:8888 tensorflow/tensorflow:latest-gpu